 Interested in purchasing and planting your own tree?
 No problem!
-Please fill out this Tree Permit for that work prior to planting.
+Please fill out this Tree Permit for that work before planting.

-Ferndale is a zero-loss community, meaning if trees are removed for a variety of reasons (new development, hazard, disease etc.) the same number and/or size of tree must be replaced.
-The City also has a several ordinances that protect trees and other vegetation throughout the community.
+Ferndale is a zero-loss community, meaning if trees are removed for a variety of reasons (new development, hazard, disease, etc.) the same number and/or size of the tree must be replaced.
+The City also has several ordinances that protect trees and other vegetation throughout the community.
 These are in place to ensure that the urban forestry is preserved and maintained appropriately, especially in new development.

 Need a tree trimmed or removed on your private property?
-This link provides certified arborists in the State of Michigan.
+Find a certified arborist in the State of Michigan.
 Selecting a Certified Arborist ensures that the tree is properly trimmed, treated, or removed safely.